How to afford the switch to a STEM career

 Before selecting a program, research the salary potential and years of school needed for your anticipated career.
 The Bureau of Labor Statistics’ wage data is a great place to start, as it can show you the average income of different careers by location and specialty.
 This will allow you to determine whether your initial investment in paying for the education will be offset by your potential salary down the road.

 There’s good news; a Bankrate study on the most valuable college majors found that STEM majors are the most valuable majors based on income level and unemployment rates.
 However, to calculate the ROI of your career move, you should request a full financial breakdown of all potential costs for schools you’re considering or search for the cost of attendance on the school websites to get an accurate depiction of what it will cost per semester and year to attend.
 You can then compare this against the potential salaries of careers you’re interested in.

 Online classes and certifications can be a great way to get ahead in your education or sample a STEM course if you’re not sure the career field is right for you.
 Plus, online options can substantially lower your education costs.

-Keep in mind that while an online course may save you in tuition and fees, it’s not the best option for everyone.
+While an online course may save you in tuition and fees, it’s not the best option for everyone.
 STEM programs are notoriously rigorous, so only opt into an online course if it best suits your learning style.
-If you’re unable to complete a course or don’t pass due to learning remotely, that’ll cut into the value of your degree more than the cost of in-person instruction would.
+If you can’t complete a course or don’t pass due to learning remotely, that’ll cut into the value of your degree more than the cost of in-person instruction would.

-You’ll also need to take networking into account when taking the online route.
-Networking is just as important as technical skills and can lead to a job, as you’ll need a blend of both technical and professional skills to make a STEM career switch.
-In addition to training programs offered from colleges, universities, certificate programs, coding academies and more, take advantage of tech-focused meetup groups and workshops.
+You’ll also need to consider networking when taking the online route.
+Networking is just as important as technical skills and can lead to a job, as you’ll need a blend of technical and professional skills to make a STEM career switch.
+In addition to training programs from colleges, universities, certificate programs, coding academies and more, take advantage of tech-focused meetup groups and workshops.

 Create a new 529 or use leftover funds